Port of Shahid Rajaee: Statistics

 Shahid Rajaee Port is responsible for 85% of the total loading and unloading carried out at the Iranian ports.
 By 2011, Shahid Rajaee port ranked 44th among the 3500 major ports of the world.
 According to the director-general of Hormozgan Ports and Maritime Organization, container loading for export from the Shahid Rajaee Port from 21 March to 22 August 2021 increased by 28% in comparison with the same period of the previous year.

 In late December 2020, six memorandums of understanding were signed between the Ports and Maritime Organization (PMO) and Iranian companies for investing around $2.38 billion with an additional €800 million for development projects of Shahid Rajaee Port's hinterland.

 2025 explosion

 On 26 April 2025, an explosion and fire occurred at the port, killing at least 70 people and injuring over 1,200 others, according to state media reports.
 The blast, at around 12:20 Iran Standard Time, originated from several containers in the port's wharf area, possibly containing ammonium perchlorate, a chemical used in rocket fuel.
-The explosion occurred amid the Iran–US negotiations for Iran's ballistic missiles program, with the Iranian foreign minister saying that security was on high alert.
+The explosion occurred amid the Iran–United States negotiations for Iran's ballistic missiles program, with the Iranian foreign minister saying that security was on high alert.